Skip to main content

 • Mid-level managers do not give employees sufficient time to focus on the mentoring program.

-2.5 Differentiating Design Factors
+2.5 Differentiating design factors

-As I mentioned early in this article, mentorship programs are becoming increasingly common.
+As I mentioned earlier in this article, mentorship programs are becoming increasingly common.
 Your organization might already even have one.
 So how do you go about making sure that it’s as effective as possible?

 Consider the following differentiating best practices when designing your program:

-I am a huge proponent of involving your employees in the design process for all HR solutions.
+I’m a huge proponent of involving your employees in the design process for all HR solutions.
 For a great mentorship program, this isn’t optional—your people need to be at the center of the design process.
 If your program doesn’t meet their needs, they’ll never adopt your program.

-There are a few ways you can go about this.
-A more formal approach would be to leverage human-centered design experts to help support your process, but simpler approaches like surveys, focus groups, and listening sessions are all practical ways to ensure you’re leveraging the voice of your colleagues to create the best possible mentorship program for them.
+However, simpler approaches like surveys, focus groups, and listening sessions are all practical ways to ensure you’re leveraging the voice of your colleagues to create the best possible mentorship program for them.

 The Harvard Business Review points out that “if there is a single, consistent Achilles heel in organizational mentoring structures, it is marginal mentoring.”
 Marginal mentoring (or mediocre/ineffective mentoring) can actually be worse than not mentoring employees at all.

-Strong mentors are great listeners, communicators, givers of feedback, and networkers.
-If your mentors do not have these abilities, it’s critical that you provide them with the tools and resources to upskill in this space before you let them loose on their mentees.
+If your mentors do not have these abilities, you must provide them with the tools and resources to upskill in this space before you let them loose on their mentees.

 Another common pitfall is simply time.
 If your mentors and mentees aren’t given sufficient time within their day-to-day bandwidth, they simply won't execute the expectations of your program.

-Studies have found that mentorship programs provide the most value if they’re mandatory.
 The risk of voluntary programs is that, often, the employees who need the most peer mentoring are often the ones who opt out of taking advantage of your program.

 Requiring mentorship helps ensure that none of your employees are left behind.
 This is especially critical when you’re leveraging your program to impact your DEI goals.

-Beyond this, mandatory mentorship helps solve the ‘marginal mentoring’ problem.
-Required work comes with performance expectations.
 This means your mentors and mentees are held accountable for the work they do in this space, are given regular coaching and feedback to ensure their performance is adequate, and are given sufficient time within their workload to contribute to your mentorship program.

 It seems like we are looking everywhere these days for systems, processes, and tools to automate.
 Mentoring programs are a perfect candidate for automation.